 SOCIAL SECURITY NUMBER:

 OPTIONEE'S ADDRESS:

-TOTAL OPTION SHARES:
+TO THE OF FIGHT STRIKES.

 EXERCISE PRICE PER SHARE:

 DATE OF GRANT:

 EXPIRATION DATE: (unless earlier terminated under Section 3 hereof or pursuant to Section 9 of the Plan)

 START DATE:

 VESTING SCHEDULE: 1/12 of the Shares will vest on each monthly anniversary of the later of (a) the Start Date or (b) the date when all outstanding stock options and all outstanding shares issued upon exercise of any options granted to Optionee as an Outside Director prior to the Date of Grant have fully vested, until 100% vested.

 TYPE OF STOCK OPTION: Nonqualified Stock Option

-The Company has signed this Agreement effective as the Date of Grant and has caused it to be executed in duplicate by its duly authorized representative

-The Company has signed this Agreement effective as the Date of Grant and has caused it to be executed in duplicate by its duly authorized representative.
+The Company has signed this Agreement effective e as the Date of Grant and has caused it to be executed in duplicate by its duly authorized representative.

+FORMFACTOR, INC. By:

+(Please print name)

+(Please print title)

+Exercise Agreement, attached hereto as Exhibit B t (including the Terms and Conditions), a copy of the Plan, attached hereto as Exhibit C, and the form of .
+Optionee has read and understands these documents and accepts this Option subject to all the terms and nee has executed this Agreement in duplicate as of the Date of Grant.

+OPTIONEE

+(Signature)

+(Please print name)